PASAUCMerced/Tensor-Management-for-DyNN-Workloads/README.md

 # Enabling Large Dynamic Neural Network Training with Learning-based Memory Management

 ## Introduction
-The project working on using a learning based method to enable Dynamic Neural Networks (DyNN)
+The project uses a learning-based method to enable tensor offloading for Dynamic Neural Networks (DyNN) training.
+Due to the dynamics of DyNNs, the repeatability of neural network training no longer exists.
+We propose a novel learning-based method to address the dynamism in DyNNs.
+Specifically, we leverage program idioms defined in terms of memory access patterns to encode the model architecture of various DyNNs.
+Furthermore, we use a neural network, termed the pilot model, to increase the predictability of tensor accesses in DyNNs, thereby facilitating memory management.

 ## Table of Contents